hadley31/website/_projects/gnomebot.md

  - name: Nicholas Hadley
 ---

 Gnomebot is a discord bot I developed in my sparetime using Node.js.
+It started as a joke with some friends and slowly became fleshed out with features.